Pull to refresh

 Overview

 West Virginia has no base-load natural gas power plants online.
-That's about to change.
-Governor Patrick Morrisey announced that Calpine, a Constellation Energy subsidiary, will build a $1 billion, 500-megawatt gas plant in Marshall County—part of $4.2 billion in energy investments the state has attracted in just four weeks.
-The goal: transform a coal-dependent economy into what Morrisey calls 'the battery of the East Coast.'
+Governor Patrick Morrisey announced that Calpine, a Constellation Energy subsidiary, will build a $1 billion, 500-megawatt gas plant in Marshall County as part of $4.2 billion in energy investments.
+The investments, drawn in just four weeks, aim to transform a coal-dependent economy into what Morrisey calls 'the battery of the East Coast.'

 The investment reflects a national scramble to build generation capacity for data centers and AI infrastructure.
 PJM Interconnection, the grid operator serving 13 states including West Virginia, forecasts peak demand will grow by 32 gigawatts by 2030—equivalent to adding another Texas-sized grid.
-Natural gas is filling the gap: developers plan to add nearly 19 gigawatts of combined-cycle capacity by 2028, while coal retirements accelerate.
-By the end of 2026, the U.S. will have closed half of its coal-fired capacity.
+Natural gas is filling the gap: developers plan nearly 19 gigawatts of combined-cycle capacity by 2028, while coal retirements accelerate and the U.S. closes half its coal-fired capacity by 2026.

 Key Indicators